abrarsayeed93/selenium/README.md

-# selenium
+# Selenium
-bot to download SF data
+*bot to download SF data

 This document will guide the user to install the selenium environment and the necessary packages required to run the bot.
 Please follow accordingly.

-Prerequisites:
+#Prerequisites:

 •	Make sure Salesforce is authenticated in your browser.
 This script will not do windows authentication.